-I recently ran across a online resource for Great Lakes Shipping enthusiasts.
+I recently ran across an online resource for Great Lakes Shipping enthusiasts.
 The Fr.
 Edward J. Dowling, S.J.
-Marine Historical Collection offers an ever expanding data set of ships, shipbuilders and ship names that span back to the 1830’s.
-Its a facinating resource for Great Lakes ship building.
+Marine Historical Collection offers an ever-expanding data set of ships, Great Lakes ship building and ship names that span back to the 1830s.
+Its a fascinating resource for Great Lakes shipbuilding.

 “The collection also contains 52 notebooks filled with more than 70 years worth of compiled data on virtually every steamship (about 10,000) of more than 100 tons that has navigated the Great Lakes.
 The data includes the years of which the ships were built, their owners, the ships’ dimensions, type of equipment used on them, final disposition and other data.
 In addition, the collection has details on almost every fleet navigating the Great Lakes.”

 Fr.
 Edward J. Dowling was a noted Great Lakes historian, an associate professor of engineering graphics at the University of Detroit, and a special lecturer in marine travel and commercial shipping on the Great Lakes.
-He authored Lakers of World, published by the University of Detroit Press in 1967 and numerous journal article on Great Lakes shipping.
+He authored Lakers of World, published by the University of Detroit Press in 1967 and numerous journal articles on Great Lakes shipbuilding and shipping.

 Ships depicted are the City of Alpena from the Dowling Collection.